 Determine priority use

 After you’ve gauged how many devices are using your internet, consider what is a priority.
 For example, work-related duties will likely take precedence over streaming your favorite show.
 If you’re using a VPN, be sure to use it only when needed.
 If you need to download large files for school or work, do so overnight on a cloud-based backup.
-This will free up valuable daytime bandwidth and may improve internet performance.
+This will free up valuable daytime bandwidth and may improve internet speed.

 Video meetings are a great way to stay connected, but they can take a lot of bandwidth.
 Only turn on video for high-level or more personal meetings.
 If you have two or more people working under one roof, talk over how to work together effectively.
 If schedules are flexible, try to have one or more people work during off-peak hours, when the network is less taxed.